centreborelli/s2p/README.md

     git submodule update --init

-All the python modules are located in the `python` folder.
+All the python modules are located in the `s2plib` folder.
 Some python functions of these modules rely on external binaries.
 Most of these binaries were written on purpose for the needs of the pipeline, and their source code is provided here in the `c` folder.
 For the other binaries, the source code is